Construction of 2-bubbles for the energy critical bi-harmonic Schr\"odinger equation: Bootstrap procedure: proof of Theorem

 Choosing $|T_0|$ large enough, $(M_{ij})$ will be strictly diagonally dominant, and therefore $\Phi$ is invertible.
 We also notice that $a_i^- \approx b_i \approx c_i \approx 0 $, $i=1,2$, $a_1^+ \approx a_1^0$ and $a_2^+ \approx a_2^0$.
 Since $\|\lambda^4 \alpha_{\theta , \lambda}\|_{\dot{H}^2} \lesssim 1$, we deduce that $\|g\|_{\mathcal{E}} \lesssim \max \{|a_1^+|, |a_2^+|\} \lesssim |T|^{-\frac{N}{2(N-12)}}$.

 \end{proof}

-In order to control $\theta^\prime$, we will use a localized virial functional as in \cite{JJ}.
+In order to control $\theta^\prime$, we will use a localized virial functional as in \cite{JJ} (see also \cite{raphael2011existence}).
 The next technical lemma gives an explicite expression for the localizing function $q$.
-We requiere that this function satisfies some suitable conditions which will allow us to get \eqref{properA3}.
+We require that this function satisfies some suitable conditions which will allow us to get \eqref{properA3}.

 \begin{lem} For any $c>0$ and $R>0$, there exists a radial function $q=q(c,R) \in C^{5,1} (\R^N)$ satisfying the following properties: \begin{itemize} \item[(1)] $q(x)= \frac{1}{2} |x|^2$ for $|x|\leq R$. \item[(2)] There exists $\tilde{R}>0$ (depending on $c$ and $R$) such that $q(x) \equiv \text{Const}$ for $|x|\geq \tilde{R}$. \item[(3)] $|\nabla q (x)|\lesssim |x|$ and $|\Delta q(x) | \lesssim 1 $ for all $x\in \R^N$, with constants independent of $c$ and $R$. \item[(4)] $\partial_{rr}^2 q(x) \geq - c$ for all $x\in \R^N$. \item[(5)] $\big(2\partial_{rr}^2(\Delta q)+\Delta^2 q\big)(x) \leq c |x|^{-2}$ and $-\Delta^3 q (x) \leq c |x|^{-4} $ for all $x\in \R^N$. \end{itemize} \end{lem} \begin{proof} It is enough to assume that $R=1$ since the function $q_R:=R^2 q(\cdot/R)$ satisfies the properties if and only if $q$ does.
 First, for $0<\varepsilon\ll 1$, we define a function $q_0=q_{0,\varepsilon}\colon [0,\infty)\to\R$ by setting